 To ensure optimal blooming, prune your Saint John's wort at the end of winter or the start of spring before the first buds emerge.

 It's not necessary to prune every year, but if you do it every two to three years, your Saint John's wort will maintain a compact bearing.

 A single branch will occasionally experience a growth spurt that causes it to become long and leggy.

 If it's not growing as you want it to, don't be afraid to cut it shorter; this will encourage branching and help the shrub become denser, leading to more lush blooming later.

 Feel free to prune the shrub back to the ground if the foliage has dried out and appears sparse and bare.
 New shoots will begin to emerge from the stump.

-When done appropriately, St. John's wort pruning can be quite severe (early spring).
+St. John's wort pruning can be quite severe (early spring) when done appropriately.

 Propagation Of St. John's Wort

 You can grow standard St. John's wort by sowing seeds, cutting off branches, or dividing plants.

 Put seeds in a bed of sand to plant them yourself.
 The seeds should sprout in 10 to 12 °C of heat after being dusted with a thin layer of soil and receiving one watering.